cobyjoseph/WildfireCaseStudy/posts/case-study/index.md

 The field has many possible parallels to the current and possible future landscape for frontier AI labs.
 Some possible similarities are listed below (though some may become dissimilarities depending on how the AI field evolves).

-* Catastrophic risk is posed by a small number of companies (3 utilities cover the whole state).[^2]
+* Catastrophic risk is posed by a small number of companies (three utilities cover most of the state).[^2]
 * It is infeasible to fully eliminate catastrophic risk (at least in short-medium term).
 * Risk has quickly increased in the past two decades.
 * During this time, risk levels and the individual sources of risk have been highly uncertain (though they are better understood now).